hirememorey/election_game/WEB_README.md

 ✅ **WORKING**: All API endpoints tested and functional
 ✅ **READY**: Game is playable in browser on any device
 ✅ **MOBILE**: Responsive design for iPhone and other mobile devices
-✅ **VINTAGE POLITICAL POSTER DESIGN**: Authentic political campaign interface with bold typography and patriotic colors
+✅ **APPLE-LEVEL DESIGN**: Professional, modern interface with Apple-inspired design system

 ## 🚀 Quick Start